CrazyAmphibian/Osmosis/readme.txt

 changelog:
-	1.3.2
+	1.3.3
+		settings page no longer jumps downwards when scrolling reduced size of tag color font in settings menu allows for more efficent use of screen space tag colors can now be changed in order tag colors should keep the same order unable to use non-numerical indexes, note if you manually edit the config tag colors now have operation modes
+			default is starting with, but also has an option for only containing a blank tag on the tag screen now functions as a wildcard for all images to allow passthrough 1.3.2
 		added more debug info to setting page now shows tag count, showing images, total images, and parsed images